wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 Keys with this flag MUST have the forwarding KDF parameters version 0xFF defined in {{generating-forwarding-key}}.

+Subkeys flagged as 0x40 MUST NOT be unflagged or reused as the private key material is generated from a third party and therefore is not secret.

 # Setting up a forwarding instance